tcondeixa/resume/README.md

 **Senior Software Engineer (Platform)**
 _January 2019 - July 2021_

-short summary of your role and responsibilities.
+Provided and improved a Developer Platform for 100+ Engineers to deploy, operate and monitor their applications.

-- **Lead** the migration of 50+ Microservices to new Kubernetes clusters (AWS EKS and Istio) with no downtime and with residual Engineers effort.
+- **Lead** the migration of 50+ Microservices to new Kubernetes clusters (AWS EKS and Istio) with no downtime and with minimal engineer effort.
-- **Deployed** and **maintained** Jenkins CI/CD for 100+ Engineers,
+- **Deployed** and **maintained** Jenkins CI/CD,
   including abstractions in Groovy to deploy all common use-cases.
 - **Developed** a Python CLI to simplify the daily tasks for 100+ Engineers interacting with the Platform.
-- **Deployed** and **maintained** Kubernetes Clusters (AWS EKS and Istio) and out-of-the-box Observability with Loki, Prometheus, Jagger and Grafana.
+- **Deployed** and **maintained** Kubernetes Clusters (AWS EKS and Istio) and out-of-the-box Observability with Loki, Prometheus, Jaeger and Grafana.
-- **Provided** Terraform modules to abstract complexity with out-of-the-box best practices for 100+ Engineers.
+- **Provided** Terraform modules to abstract complexity with out-of-the-box best practices.

 ### Veniam

 **Software Engineer (Infrastructure)**
 _April 2017 - December 2018_

-short summary of your role and responsibilities.
+Operated and improved both the cloud and embedded infrastructure, as well as to provide a platform for 50+ engineers to deploy and monitor their applications.

 - **Managed** AWS accounts and AWS services.
-- **Adopted** Terraform for infrastructure provisioning and Puppet for configurations management.
+- **Adopted** Terraform for infrastructure provisioning and Puppet for configuration management.
 - **Maintained** Nagios, InfluxDB and Grafana for monitoring and alerting.
-- **Provided** ELK stack for logging.
+- **Provided** and **Operated** the ELK stack for logging.

 **Systems Engineer (Embedded and Network)**
 _September 2014 - March 2017_

-short summary of your role and responsibilities.
+Operated and improved the embedded network software for 500+ devices and the related network infrastructure.

-- **Developed** software solutions in C and some python regarding mobility management, multihoming and delay-tolerant communication for embedded devices and network controllers.
+- **Developed** software solutions in C and some Python regarding mobility management, multihoming and delay-tolerant communication for embedded devices and network controllers.
-  This included developing and integrating network protocols, data caching, opportunistic communications, connection manager, DCHP, Wireguard, Multipath TCP.
+  This included developing, improving or integrating network protocols, data caching, opportunistic communications, connection manager, DHCP, Wireguard, Multipath TCP.
-- **Defined** and **configured** the network that connects moving vehicles (embedded devices), network controllers and linux servers.
+- **Defined** and **configured** the network that connects moving vehicles (embedded devices), network controllers and Linux servers.
-  Some examples include linux distribution setup, OpenWRT, OpenVPN, network configuration and iptables.
+  Some examples include Linux distribution setup, OpenWRT, OpenVPN, network configuration and iptables.

 ---